What happens if you lie on your life insurance application

-If you lie on your life insurance application, you could have your application canceled, render yourself uninsurable, and leave your family unprotected.
+If you lie when applying for life insurance, you could have your application rejected, render yourself uninsurable, and leave your family without the protection of a policy.
+It’s always in your best interest to be honest on your life insurance application.

 Headshot of Katherine Murbach